Launching the Application

 product

-, and your application's UI will launch!
-If you have created (and activated Service Setups for) more than one product under the given category, you will see a dropdown list of products to choose from, as shown below:
+, to launch your application's UI.
+If you have created (and activated) Service Setups for more than one product under the given category, you will see a dropdown list of products to choose from, as shown below:

-Great!
-Your application's UI, which is being served (via ngrok
+Your application's UI, which is being served from localhost:3000

-, is accessible within Web Version of Encompass.
+, is accessible within Encompass web interface.
 You can now test your application as an Encompass user.